 Tank size

-1. For a Pair of Discus: If you intend to keep a pair of adult discus fish, a minimum tank size of 50 gallons (190 liters) is recommended.
-This size allows for adequate swimming space and provides a suitable environment for a breeding pair.
+If you plan to keep just a pair of adult discus fish, a minimum tank size of 50 gallons (190 liters) is recommended.
+This size allows for plenty of swimming space and provides a suitable environment for a breeding pair.
+Smaller tanks can stress discus, making them more prone to health issues.

 Water parameters

-Discus fish are known to be sensitive to water parameters, and providing suitable water conditions is crucial for their health and well-being.
-Here are the recommended water parameters for discus fish:
+Water quality isn’t just important for discus fish—it’s essential for their survival.
+These fish are highly sensitive to fluctuations in water parameters, and maintaining optimal conditions is crucial for their health.
+Here are the recommended water parameters for keeping discus fish happy and thriving:

-• Discus fish prefer soft to slightly hard water.
-The recommended water hardness level for discus fish is typically between 4 to 12 degrees of General Hardness (dGH).
+These fish prefer soft to slightly hard water.
+Aim for a water hardness level of 4 to 12 degrees of General Hardness (dGH).
+Using a water softener or mixing tap water with reverse osmosis water can help achieve this balance.

 Tank decor

-Discus fish is very timid – it doesn’t like loud sounds, sudden movements, knocking on the tank glass and restless tank mates.
-It’s desirable to place the tank with discus somewhere where it’ll be less disturbed.
+Discus fish are very timid and dislike loud sounds, sudden movements, or disturbances like knocking on the tank glass.
+It’s best to place the tank in a quiet location where they won’t be easily startled.

 Temperament

-Discus fish are generally known for their peaceful temperament.
-They are not aggressive by nature and can coexist well with other calm and compatible tank mates.
-During breeding or when establishing a hierarchy, discus fish may exhibit territorial behavior.
-This can involve defending a specific area of the tank or becoming more aggressive towards other fish.
-It’s important to provide ample space and hiding spots to minimize territorial disputes.
+Discus fish are generally known for their peaceful nature and can coexist well with calm and compatible tank mates.
+Ideal companions include tetras, rasboras, and peaceful corydoras.
+However, during breeding or when establishing a hierarchy, discus fish may exhibit territorial behavior.
+This can manifest as defending a specific area of the tank and becoming more assertive towards other fish.

 Tank mates